 All fellows who present original work at national meetings are funded for travel, lodging and registration by the division.
 We have a dedicated research committee that meets with fellows on a regular basis to support their pursuits.

-The combination of diverse research opportunities and ample divisional support make UC an ideal environment for young pulmonary investigators to flourish.
+The combination of diverse research opportunities and ample divisional support make UC an ideal environment for young pulmonary and critical care investigators to flourish.
 The expectation that all fellows will conduct meaningful scholarly activity with a product, such as a publication, a durable training curriculum or QI platform, or a grant application, enriches both the trainee and the Division, and becomes a major source of pride for both parties.